jkristell/infrared/README.md

 # Infrared
-A library for interacting with IR-based devices for embedded Rust.
+A library for using remote controls with embedded Rust!

 ## Status